 Allstate recently launched its “Drivewise App” that allows you to earn cash back and rewards for driving safely.
-And it’s available to anyone, not just those who are insured by Allstate.
+And it’s available to anyone, not just those who have car insurance from Allstate.

 It will automatically detect a trip is occurring as long as you drive at least 20 mph for a short distance and your phone has location services enabled with at least 25% battery power (that power thing might be an issue for some heavy phone users).

-As you drive, you’ll be given feedback from the app (such as in-trip alerts if you exceed 80 mph or hard brake) while earning rewards that can be used to purchase select merchandise, gift cards, and more.
+As you drive, you’ll be given feedback from the app (such as in-trip alerts if you exceed 80 mph or hard braking incidents) while earning rewards that can be used to purchase select merchandise, gift cards, and more.

 If you’re an Android user, you can activate an optional service that automatically texts others to let them know you’re driving (this is great for making our roads safer!).